Money and marriage can be two of the most wonderful and stressful things — combine them and you’re either soaring or sinking.

 If you are denying your partner access to your financial accounts, I suggest taking the rest of the steps below to see if it can resolve financial difficulties.
 If not, I would consider seeing a financial coach or relationship counselor.

 Sometimes chasing down all your different accounts is a hassle.
-Budgeting software can often help you see all your banking (checking, savings, credit cards) in one place, but if you want to have a FREE Net Worth Dashboard for ALL your accounts (investment, 529 plans, mortgage loans, etc.), I highly recommend getting a Personal Capital account.
+Budgeting software can often help you see all your banking (checking, savings, credit cards) in one place, but if you want to have a FREE Net Worth Dashboard for ALL your accounts (investment, 529 plans, mortgage loans, etc.), I highly recommend getting a Empower account.
 We’ve been using them securely since 2016.

 STEP 2: Appreciate differences in personalities (Spenders vs. “Savers)